GfSE/SAF-Specification/stakeholders.md

 * What is the allocated reliability for the complete item?
 * What is the allocated space?
 * What is the allocated weight?
-* What is the allocation of functions to the physical architecture?
+* What is the allocation of functions to the Physical Elements in the physical architecture?

   ***Rationale:  In my role, I need to implement the realization of sub-functions by my HW subsystem.***
 * What is the necessary accuracy and resolution for analog signal acquisition?